Loading...

 sudo install -o root -g root -m 4755 /bin/true /usr/local/bin/helper

-install copies the file and sets owner, group, and mode in a single command.
+install copies the file and sets owner, group, and mode in one operation.
 4755 applies setuid (4) plus executable permissions.

 Step 7 : Confirm setuid is set on the helper.